shiveshc/CRF_Cell_ID/Readme.md

 If done with this channel, enter 'y' -'y'
 ```

-Next, the same process will be performed one-by-one for landmark channels specified above, `[1,2]` in our case.
+Next, the same process will be performed one-by-one for each landmark channel specified above, `[1,2]` in our case.
 Thus we specify landmarks in `image1` next.

 <img src = "extra/landmark_3.jpg" width=70% >